jamesesguerra/diy-cloud-book/src/chapter-3/self-hosting-setup/mini-pc.md

 - **Can double as an everyday computer**
     Don’t underestimate what these machines can do.
 A mini PC can handle light coding, watching tutorial videos, or even some casual gaming.
 If you’re comfortable working on it directly, it can pull double duty as both your dev box and your server.

-- **Remote access still works**
-    Worried that moving to a mini PC means you can only use it when you’re at home?
-Don’t be.
-Once we set up SSH and a few other tools later on, you’ll be able to connect to it remotely just like you would with a cloud VM.
+- **The data is yours**
+    With a mini PC, your files, apps, and databases live on hardware you own.
+You’re not trusting a third-party provider with your data or worrying about surprise lockouts or sudden service shutdowns.
+You own the machine, so you own the data.

+- **Small footprint**
+    Mini PCs are compact and energy-efficient.
+They don’t take up much desk space, don’t sound like jet engines, and don't hurt your electricity bill.

-In short, a mini PC gives you the power of a server without the monthly bills of cloud hosting, while still keeping that personal, “this is mine” feeling.
+In short, a mini PC gives you the power of a server without the monthly bills of cloud hosting, while still keeping that personal feeling that you own it.

 ## Raspberry Pis
 Another very popular option for self-hosting is the Raspberry Pi.
 It’s small, compact, and extremely versatile.
 Beyond DevOps or self-hosting, it has GPIO pins that let you experiment with electronics, sensors, and DIY projects, making it a favorite for tinkerers and hobbyists.